jrefusta/GameJAM-Cut-Kittens-Nails/README.md

 ## Additional information

-In this two-week long Game Jam, the topic given was "Too Large".
+In this two-week long Game Jam, the topic given was **"Too Large"**.

 You can found the submission to the JAM [here](https://itch.io/jam/tu-juego-a-juicio-jam-2021/rate/1182508).